lyzalou/documentation/sample-tutorials/lamp-stack.rst

 **Launch the Database Tier**

 Before deploying the app tier, you need an active database instance, so launch the database box first.
 On the Instances page, click **New**.
 Select the MySQL DB box.
 Enter values for the username and password variables.
 The app tier pulls these values through the binding to connect to the database.
+To define this binding add a **tag**, it will be use later on Lamp instance.
 Click **Deploy**.

 .. raw:: html